 What specifically will I be asked to report?

 Service tracking forms ask you to report on the following items:

-Direct Legal Services, the provision of legal services by an attorney directly to a client or group of clients, typically including long-term engagement by the client for assistance with the legal issue or matter.
-Direct Legal Services may include representing a client in court proceedings or negotiating on behalf of a client with another party.
+Direct Legal Services, the provision of legal services by a Fellow directly to a client or group of clients, typically including long-term engagement by the client for assistance with the legal issue or matter.
+Direct Legal Services may include representing a client in court proceedings, drafting legal documents as part of a long-term client's case, or negotiating on behalf of a client with another party.

-Brief Legal Services, the provision of legal services by an attorney who does not represent the client or take over the entire case, but performs specific services such as appearing at one hearing, or providing legal advice at a legal help desk or through a hotline.
+Brief Legal Services, the provision of legal services by a Fellow who does not represent the client or take over the entire case, but performs specific services such as appearing at one hearing, or providing legal advice at a legal help desk or through a hotline.

 Other legal work, such as legal or policy research and writing, drafting and reviewing legislation, lobbying, class actions and impact litigation, field investigation, and community outreach.

 Number of clients to which you provided direct or brief services during the given time frame and type of clients: women, children, people of color, people with disabilities, seniors, LGBTQ, or community groups.